Best Things to Do in Victoria, Canada

 Hatley Castle

-Yet another National Historic Site of Canada in greater Victoria, Hatley Castle is one of the most stunning examples of Victorian architecture in Canada and one of the most interesting places to see in Victoria.
+Yet another National Historic Site of Canada in greater Victoria, Hatley Castle is one of the most stunning examples of Victorian architecture in Canada.
+The “castle,” now home to Royal Roads University, dates back to 1910 and is impressive inside as outside with its deep oak and rosewood panels, teak floors, and custom lighting fixtures.

 Hatley Castle